Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/investigator.md

 ---

 # Momentary Opening
-Starting at 3rd level when you choose this field, you can take the [[Help]] action to aid an ally in attacking a creature if the target is within 30 feet you, rather than 5 feet of you.
+Starting at 3rd level when you choose this field, you can take the [[Help]] action to aid an ally in attacking a creature if the target of the attack is within 30 feet you, rather than 5 feet of you.

 Additionally, when you take the [[Help]] action to aid an ally in attacking a creature, the target of that attack takes an additional 1d6 damage of the attack's type if it hits.